apollographql/apollo-client/docs/source/performance/babel.md

 }
 ```

-For more information on configuration and features, please checkout [`graphql-tag-swc-plugin` here](https://github.com/rishabh3112/graphql-tag-swc-plugin).
+For more information on configuration and features, please checkout the [`graphql-tag-swc-plugin` here](https://github.com/rishabh3112/graphql-tag-swc-plugin) documentation.

 ## Using graphql-tag.macro